On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: DETAILED DEFINITIONS

 \section{DETAILED DEFINITIONS}

 We denote a random variable with upper case letter $X$.
-A set of random variables is denoted with bold face letters $\bX$.
-For single variables and sets of variables, we write the attained values with lower case letter $x$ and the domain with calligraphic letter $\cX$,
+A set of random variables is denoted with boldface letters $\bX$.
+For single variables and sets of variables, we write the attained values with a lower case letter $x$ and the domain with calligraphic letter $\cX$.